CesiumGS/cesium-unreal/Documentation/developer-setup-osx.md

 ## CMake command-line for iOS

-**Note**: It is recommended that the build steps for CMake command-line for Os X (above) be completed first.
+**Note**: It is recommended that the build steps for CMake command-line for macOS (above) be completed first.
 Unreal Engine Editor will not launch without the host side binaries compiled as well.

 Configure the CMake project in the `~/dev/cesium-unreal-samples/Plugins/cesium-unreal/extern` directory by following the instructions below.
-Use a different build directory than the one use for OS X as this will require compiling for a different architecture.
+Use a different build directory than the one use for macOS as this will require compiling for a different architecture.

 **Note**: The following steps must be done in the `extern` directory, and *not* the `cesium-native` subdirectory!